karen-lo/ProjectEuler/README.md

 Finds the one Pythagorean triplet where a+b+c=100 and returns the product of abc.
 #### - Problem 10: Summation of Primes
 Finds the sum of all the primes below two million.
+#### - Peoblem 11: Largest Product in a Grid
+Finds the largest product of n adjacent numbers in a grid in the same direction (up, down, left, right, or diagonally).